wavefrontHQ/docs/pages/doc/authentication.md

    * Enables multi-tenancy for the customer.
    * Creates a tenant for each team specified by the customer.
    * Points each tenant to the customer's IDP.
-   * Creates tenant administrator users with **Accounts & Groups** permissions on each tenant.
+   * Creates tenant administrator users with **Accounts, Groups & Roles** permissions on each tenant.
 1. The administrator at the customer site and the newly specified tenant administrator(s) can then:
   * Log in to the tenant.
   * [Invite users](user_accounts.html#create-and-manage-user-accounts) to the tenant and assign permissions for that tenant.
-  * Make other users tenant administrator by granting [Accounts & Groups permission](permissions_overview.html) to those invited users.
+  * Make other users tenant administrator by granting [Accounts, Groups & Roles permission](permissions_overview.html) to those invited users.

 ## Multi-Tenant Modes